We provide advanced treatment, compassionate care and hope to families with babies diagnosed with CDH.

 Appropriate care for every baby: Repairing CDH does not automatically make small lungs become big lungs, but it allows the lungs to grow to the fullest extent possible.
 It can be frightening for parents because babies with severe CDH often get worse for a period of time before they get better after CDH repair.

 Dr. Kays has spent decades studying the optimal time to perform CDH repair, and how the severity of the CDH affects the outcome of those decisions.
 We assess the severity of CDH through multidisciplinary prenatal testing, including ultrasound, fetal echocardiography, fetal MRI and consultation with our surgical team.

 Consistency of care: Parents know their child better than anyone, and parents are integral members of the care team at Johns Hopkins All Children's.
-You’ll never wonder what the plan is, or who is in charge of your child's care.
-This diligent and consistent oversight makes a difference in you and your baby’s day-to-day experience while in the hospital.
+Our team communicates the plan for your child’s care, and because our team is dedicated to CDH care, we provide consistent oversight that makes a difference in the experience for you and your baby.

 We help our patients lead productive, healthy lives.
 We know that the number of babies who survive is about how well we take care of both their lungs and their brains.
 That link is our No. 1 priority every day.